 St. Lawrence River Cruise: Canada to The East Coast

-From Toronto, set sail aboard 184-guest Le Bellot or Le Dumont D’Urville for the vast unspoiled expanses of Canada and the North American coast on a St. Lawrence River cruise.
+From Toronto, set sail aboard a luxury French ship for the vast unspoiled expanses of Canada and the North American coast on a St. Lawrence River cruise.
 Sail along the shimmering waters of Lake Ontario, then into the St. Lawrence River, a prodigious waterway home to exceptionally beautiful nature.

-The themed Symphony on The St. Lawrence: From Quebec to The Canadian Maritimes – is a unique departure from a collection of Ponant sailings operated in alliance with Smithsonian Journeys.
+The themed Symphony on The St. Lawrence: From Quebec to The Canadian Maritimes is a unique departure from a collection of Ponant sailings operated in alliance with Smithsonian Journeys.
 The itinerary follows a similar route with a unique visit to Charlottetown, the capital of Prince Edward Island and home to stunning gardens and the Anne of Green Gables House.
-Ponant & Smithsonian Journeys voyages uniquely include transfers to and from the ship, talks and discussions aboard ship by world-class experts, and a shore excursion or activity in each port of call that encourages guests to embrace the sights, sounds, tastes and smells of the local environment and culture.
-Look for the themed icon in the Rates and Dates table below.

 Read on for details about these St. Lawrence River cruises, or learn more about AdventureSmith’s East Coast cruises and Canada small ship cruises.